devpin95/MeshGenerator/README.md

     drop.volume *= 1f - parameters.DT * parameters.EvaporationRate;

-As the drop begins moving across the surface, the amount of sediment picked up or deposited by the drop is determined by the distance that it travelled
+As the drop begins moving across the surface, the amount of sediment picked up or deposited by the drop is determined by the distance that it travelled.

+Running this simulation with many drops, the terrain begins the deform and the effects of water moving across the terrain begin to appear.

 ##### Simulation Stability

-After some testing, I discovered that as the drop's volume approached it's minimum value, it's mass was getting smaller and smaller.
-This meant that the speed was growing larger and larger as the simulation continued.
+After some testing, we discovered that, as the drop's volume approached it's minimum value, it's mass was getting smaller and smaller and it's speed grew larger and larger, making the drop movement erratic.
 The table below shows a few examples of this instability:

 |<img src="http://dpiner.com/projects/MeshGenerator/images/HEStability1.gif" width="255">|<img src="http://dpiner.com/projects/MeshGenerator/images/HEStability2.gif" width="255">|<img src="http://dpiner.com/projects/MeshGenerator/images/HEStability3.gif" width="255">|
 |---|---|---|

 Solution:
-- limit the particle's speed based on a set max speed and the drop's volume
+- limit the particle's speed based the drop's volume
 - set a maximum iteration for the simulation